-Laszlo Bock, Google’s senior vice president of people operations, estimates that he’s personally reviewed more than 20,000 resumes over the course of his career.
+Laszlo Bock, Google’s former Senior Vice President of People Operations, estimates that he’s personally reviewed more than 20,000 resumes over the course of his career.

 First of all, we’re sorry for him.

-But secondly, we’re pretty sure he knows a thing or two about what makes a resume shine and—perhaps more importantly—get tossed in the trash.
+But secondly, we’re pretty sure he knows a thing or two about what makes a top resume and—perhaps more importantly—why one would get tossed in the trash.

-In fact, he shared his insights earlier this week in a LinkedIn Influencer post.
+In fact, he shared his insights in a LinkedIn Influencer post.
 Here’s what he had to say about the five biggest mistakes he sees candidates making, plus our expert tips for making sure your resume doesn’t include any of these blunders.

 Mistake #1: Typos